 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 Golf doesn’t discriminate by age.
 But as golfers grow longer in the tooth, they might find that some of the power that drove their shots earlier in their casual career has started to lag.
 Coordination can also become troublesome, to say nothing about the fatigue you might feel as you grow older.
-Thankfully, the golf industry provides copious solutions to make it easier for senior golfers to perform at peak levels — and we’re not just talking about souped-up golf carts.
+Thankfully, the golf industry provides copious solutions to make it easier for senior golfers to perform at peak levels — and we’re not just talking about souped-up golf and pushcarts.

 Golf clubs that cater to a senior’s particular needs are typically those that have been designed to circumvent the loss of power in your stroke.
 Club technology has successfully widened the sweet spot on the club face, making it easier to get a solid strike on the ball, while more flexible irons, typically offering senior-specific flex, will help you make up for any swing speed that may have slowed down over the years.
 Longer handles help unstable grip, and clubs with lower kickpoints will help achieve higher ball velocity and trajectory.